-You can easily add tags to sites, lists, folders, documents and site collections in your SharePoint structure.
+You can easily add tags to sites, lists, folders, documents and site collections in your SharePoint structure in our Permissions Explorer.
 This will help you to highlight sensitive data visually and to classify objects.
 Please note that tags are customizable, so you can create as many as you need and name them whatever you want.
 This way you can easily label, for example, folders containing private and confidential information about employees or your company’s customers.

 Audit Permission Changes7.3

 The Permissions Audit Overview report lists all site collections and the number of permissions changes, if there were any.
 From here, you can drill down to see a complete log of all permissions changes (who changed what, the type of action, and object) on a specific site collection in a given time period.
 Knowing who has done which action might be crucial for security and your company’s regulatory compliance.

 SQL Server Always On availability groups are a high-availability and disaster-recovery solution that helps you to keep your environment more stable for your users.
 From now, you can keep track of your Always On availability groups from SPDocKit Farm Explorer.
 Use these new reports to check the health of all availability groups, replicas, and databases.